 Instant responsibility, long-term development

 Lu Yao was exposed to high-level management and had significant responsibility right from the start.
-Just four months into her role at Siemens Management Consulting, she worked on a project that affected the whole of Siemens China.
+Just four months into her role at Siemens Advanta Consulting, she worked on a project that affected the whole of Siemens China.
 “Even if you’re new to the company, you already take responsibility on a very high level.
 It’s not like you’re just sitting in meetings, taking notes.
 You’re part of the discussion.”
-She adds, “I think that’s because SMC is not very hierarchical.
+She adds, “I think that’s because our organization is not very hierarchical.
 You can openly talk to your colleagues or your superiors.
 They will sit down with you and help you with your questions.
 It’s great to know that all these brilliant people support you wherever they can.”

 Digitalization: challenges and opportunities

 Sometimes, the market doesn’t see the urgency of digital transformation or is reluctant to embrace it.
 But, Lu Yao says, “When we show people how digital solutions can create lasting value for the economy, while improving their own efficiency and efficacy, they become much more open.
-I think that’s how we can change the way people think, achieve enduring success for Siemens and improve the lives of people everywhere.”
+I think that’s how we can change the way people think, achieve enduring success for our clients and improve the lives of people everywhere.”